nistalhelmuth/iecho-node/README.md

-# My Wall / React / Redux
+# IECHO / Node / Express

 # Live demo

-This is a example implementation of the React Framework.
-It is implemented with Redux dependency to handle the state.
-Also it is included some Jest tests.
+This is a example implementation of Node / Express javascript libraries.
+Also it is included some Mocha tests.

 # ¿How to reproduce?